Fredric Mao: Career

-Mao moved to Hong Kong from Shanghai with his parents when he was a teenager.
-He studied at Bethel School (伯特利中學) in Kowloon City (Form 6 in 1964), and later studied English literature at the Department of Foreign Languages of Baptist College (now Baptist University of Hong Kong).
-In 1968, he went to the University of Iowa in the United States to study drama, and studied under his acting mentor Sanford Meisner (a theatre practitioner who developed a system to train actors called the Meisner Technique), and obtained a Master of Arts in drama.
-While in the United States, he devoted himself to directing and acting in theater, film, and television, and participated in Broadway musicals.
+Between 1972 and 1985, he worked professionally in the United States with various theatre companies, including directing and acting in theater, film, and television, and participated in Broadway musicals.
+While pursuing directing opportunities, he also worked with New Dramatists.
 At the age of 27, he served as the artistic director of Napa Valley Theatre Company in California, and later served as the deputy director of the New Media Repertory Company in New York.
 In 1976, he made his New York Broadway debut in Pacific Overtures, a musical with music and lyrics by Stephen Sondheim, and directed by Harold Prince.

-In 1985, Mao returned to Hong Kong to serve as the Head of the Acting Department of the School of Drama of the Hong Kong Academy of Performing Arts.
-His students included Anthony Wong (黃秋生), Jim Chim (詹瑞文), Olivia Yan (甄詠蓓), Tse Kwan-ho (謝君豪), Emotion Cheung (張錦程), Joey Leung (梁榮忠), Lau Nga Lai (劉雅麗), Louisa So (蘇玉華), Lau Yuk Chui (劉玉翠), Anita Lee (李婉華), Sunny Chan (陳錦鴻), Cheung Tat-ming (張達明) and Lo Chi Sun (盧智燊).
-In 2001, he became the artistic director of the Hong Kong Repertory Theatre.
+In 1985, Mao returned to Hong Kong.
+That same year, he began to serve as the head of acting at the inception of the Hong Kong Academy of Performing Arts (HKAPA).
+He helped design the School of Drama and the curriculum for directing.
+His students included Anthony Wong, Jim Chim, Olivia Yan, Tse Kwan-ho, Emotion Cheung, Joey Leung, Lau Nga-lai (劉雅麗), Louisa So, Lau Yuk-chui (劉玉翠), Anita Lee, Sunny Chan, Cheung Tat-ming, Karley Ng Ka-hai (Mok Hei; 1985), and Lo Chi-sun (盧智燊).

+In 1989, he directed his first production for HKRep, a double bill featuring David Henry Hwang's A Sound of a Voice and Raymond To's A Gleam of Colour, which was produced in HKRep's first ever Black Box Theatre under his advice.
+His first acting production after returning to Hong Kong is Raymond To's Moon Light Opera (1992), where he was the protagonist and met his wife Amy Wu, under the invitation of Karley Ng at the 10th anniversary of Exploration Theatre.
+Mao gained widespread acclaim for his directing in the 1990s, notably for The Legend of a Storyteller (1993) and The Kids, the Wind and the City (1994).
+His acclaimed adaptation and direction of Shaw's Saint Joan (1997) was considered one of the decade's best productions and won six awards at the Hong Kong Drama Awards.